 The ITO uses a secure online tax compliance software ("GLACIER") to capture the information required to determine the actual tax status of an international person.
 All international persons who are not US Residents (see definitions above) and who are receiving payments from Vanderbilt University are required to have a GLACIER record.
 Therefore, a GLACIER record is required even if an international employee, student, scholar or visitor meets the definition of a "Resident Aliens for Tax Purposes."

 Use the e-mail login information to open a GLACIER record.
-Complete the online questionnaire and then print the forms that generate at the end of the questionnaire process.
+Your department HCM will complete a Glacier Access Request on your behalf and an email will be sent to you with temporary log in credentials to access your record for the first time.
+You will complete your Glacier record profile and at the end there will be PDF documents that will need to be signed and returned to the International Tax Office along with copies of your immigration documents listed on your Glacier Tax Summary.
+Electronic signatures are acceptable.
+Print the forms that generate at the end of the questionnaire process.
 After printing the forms, sign and date them, collect photocopies of the required immigration documents and send them to the ITO.

 It is important to remember to update GLACIER every time there is a change of address, or change in immigration documents (visa stamp, I-94, I-20, DS-2019, etc).
 Updating must continue until the international person leaves Vanderbilt or becomes a US resident.